ToraenN/buildpacks/docs/README.md

 z : Creates zip archives instead of saving individual text files.
 Will create the three consolidated zip files if no sort or category parameters are entered.

-essentialbuildpacks.py does not ask for any parameters and just collects the default categories.
-It also only saves zips, not the separate text files.

-fluxbuildpacks.py creates the standard Flux build pack without any user input.
-Made as a separate script because of program flow issues with trying to integrate it into essentialbuildpacks.py (not that I tried very hard).
+fluxbuildpacks.py creates the standard Flux build pack as a zip without any user input.
+Made as a separate script because of program flow issues with trying to integrate it into buildpacks.py (not that I tried very hard).

 # Notes
 The scripts only recognize builds in the 'Build:' and 'Archive:' namespaces on PvXwiki.